-We intend to inspire all children to excel in humanities and tailor our teaching and learning to suit their needs.
+We intend to inspire all children to excel in History and tailor our teaching and learning to suit their needs.
 As well as following a key-stage appropriate progressional programme of study, we also plan many opportunities for cross-curricular learning including trips, visitors and residentials, maximizing the use of our surroundings and local area.
-To ensure the retention of key information in their long term memory, pupils are expected to take responsibility for leading their own learning, build on prior knowledge and ask questions to apply key skills independently.
-Humanities are a key component in our ‘My Place in the World’ Curriculum Driver, as well as an important element in our ‘Creativity’ and ‘Life Long Skills’ Drivers.
+To ensure the retention of key information in children’s long term memory, pupils are expected to take responsibility for leading their own learning, build on prior knowledge and ask questions to apply key skills independently.
+Key vocabulary for units of study are mapped out and revisited to ensure children understand, use and are confident to use historical language.

-We follow the Blackpool School 2 year rolling programme based on the National Curriculum, each linked to the 3 key concepts which underpin our long-term plan.
-The curriculum is designed to build on prior knowledge, provide a high-quality progression of skills from EYFS to Year 6 allowing the children to successfully make connections with other areas of their learning.
+We have a 2 year rolling programme of History themes, based on the National Curriculum, each linked to the 3 key concepts which underpin our long-term plan.
+The curriculum is designed to build on prior knowledge, provide a high-quality progression of skills from EYFS to Year 6 and it allows the children to successfully make connections with other areas of their learning.
 Teachers modify teaching approaches to ensure that the curriculum and learning is accessible for all.

 Aims in History: